 SJJPA is committed to helping meet California's Greenhouse Gas (GHG) emission reduction goals.
 SJJPA is currently working with the Capitol Corridor to test the use of renewable diesel.
-Testing began for the older F59 Locomotives in November 2017, but unfortunately needed to be redone.
-Testing in one Charger Locomotive is currently underway and scheduled for completion in early summer of 2020.
+Testing began for the older F59 Locomotives in November 2017, but unfortunately needed to be redone due to fuel contamination.
+Testing in one-Tier IV-Charger Locomotives is currently underway and scheduled for completion in early summer of 20210.
 Following the completion of testing, results will be documented in a report to be produced by the CCJPA.
-If results are favorable, renewable diesel could be in all the locomotives of the Northern California Fleet as early as the fall of 2020.
+If results are favorable, renewable diesel could be in all the locomotives of the Northern California Fleet as early as the fall of 20210.